Ntropish/vscode-editor-react/README.md

 ## Features

+The editor will open for files with a .chat extension.

-Relative paths are used so that asset imports with Vite still work.
+Relative paths are configured and used as part of a workaround so that asset imports with Vite still work.

 NPM Scripts and VS Code task/launch configuration has been updated.
 Run the watch script first.
 Then, run the launch configuration in the VS Code debugger.